tramyardg/CVparser/README.md

 	logger.info(director.construct().getEducation().toString());
 	logger.info(director.construct().getSkills().toString());

-	// returns a specific part of a CV of a single candidates (if more than one candidates) logger.info(director.construct().getSkills().get(0).toString());
+	// returns a specific part of a CV of a single candidate (if more than one candidates) logger.info(director.construct().getSkills().get(0).toString());

 ```